 The board is made of ebony and features 60 markers built of turquoise and agate, and also, there is a pair of dice.
 The game rules have changed since this game has been played in different countries.
 The oldest game “tabula” from Byzantine Empire had practically the same rules as backgammon, which dates back to circa 480 A.D.

-This game is one of the oldest, and it is played even now.
-Thou, it is not known when this game was created, but there is a myth that emperor Yao invented this game to teach his son some values like patience.
+This game is among the oldest games, and it is played even now.
+Even though it is not known when the game was created, but there is a myth that Yao, the ruler of the old kingdom invented this game to teach his son some values like patience.
 The game spread through Asia and became well-liked.

 Nobody knows where and when this game emerged.